MatthiasBart/bachelor-thesis/chapters/3-background.typ

   )
 )

 The WiFi Direct trademark enables WiFi devices to connect directly without underlying infrastructure.
 However this specification has not been widely adopted because of high energy consumption and lack of performance where establishing a connection could take fro four to ten seconds @camps-mur_device--device_2013.
-WiFi Direct is not available in iPhones. //paper owl, https://developer.apple.com/forums/thread/12885
+WiFi Direct is not available in iPhones @quinn_the_eskimo_ios_2015.

 === Bluetooth

 Bluetooth a short range wireless technology enables connection between two nearby devices without relying on supporting infrastructure very similar to WiFi Direct.
 The protocol operates on 2.4 GHz and is features two separate standards today, Bluetooth Classic and Bluetooth Low Energy which is optimized for low energy consumption.
 Today Bluetooth is mostly used to connect computers to external peripherals like mice, keyboards or headphones.
-Using Bluetooth for data transfer is not preferred since its data rate is limited to 2 Mbps. //https://www.intel.com/content/www/us/en/products/docs/wireless/what-is-bluetooth.html https://www.cisa.gov/news-events/news/understanding-bluetooth-technology
+Using Bluetooth for data transfer is not preferred since its data rate is limited to 2 Mbps @intel_corporation_what_2022 @cybersecurity__infrastructure_security_agency_understanding_2021.

 === LoRaWan

 LoRaWan specification is a Low Power, Wide Area networking specification created to connect IoT devices to the internet.
 The specification features key requirements for the IoT use such as bi-directional communication, end-to-end security or location services.
 It usually operates in unlicensed frequency bands and is capable of communicating up to 15 km in rural areas.
-While this key features would also perfectly suit iOS peer-to-peer communication no support for this technology is given on iPhones. //https://lora-alliance.org/about-lorawan/
+While this key features would also perfectly suit iOS peer-to-peer communication no support for this technology is given on iPhones @lora_alliance_what_nodate.

 #figure(
     box(stroke: gray, inset: 1em,